LEAWOOD MUNICIPAL COURT LAWYER

 Prosecutor: The city prosecutor’s office is the division of the Leawood City Attorney’s office that prosecutes crimes and is located in the same building as the courthouse.
 Generally, the city prosecutor is only able to talk about court matters while court is in session.
 It is the responsibility of the city prosecutor’s office to make charging decisions and prosecute alleged criminal acts.
 If the case is appealed, the city prosecutor follows the case to District Court.
 Leawood currently has two full-time prosecutors.

-Court Security: Kansas courts require court security and Leawood puts much emphasis on court security and always has several security personnel on duty when court is in session.
-In addition to regulating the public while they are in court, court security transport defendants to and from custody facilities, check for weapons as court patrols come through the door, monitor court patrons for warrants and maintain order in the court when a judge is not present.
+Court Security: Kansas courts require court security, and Leawood puts much emphasis on court security and always has several security personnel on duty when court is in session.
+In addition to regulating the public while they are in court, court security transports defendants to and from custody facilities, checks for weapons as court patrols come through the door, monitors court patrons for warrants, and maintains order in the court when a judge is not present.
 A bailiff and at least one Leawood police officer are always present when court is in session.

 Obtaining Discovery on a Leawood Case: Every individual charged with a law violation in Leawood is allowed to conduct discovery.
 Brady v.
 Maryland outlines the constitutional protections one is entitled to when it comes to discovery.
 According to Brady, an individual is entitled to view all evidence that the city intends to use against them at trial and all the evidence the city has or can reasonably obtain that tends to prove the individual did not commit the offense.
 In short, an individual can see all of the city’s evidence.
 In Leawood, a defendant must follow a specific process to obtain discovery.
 This process includes going to the police station and filling out a form with the police records unit.
 Producing the evidence includes a small fee.

-Leawood Specific Information: Every court has their own rules and processes set in place with regards to different aspects of the court and Leawood is no different.
+Leawood Specific Information: Every court has its own rules and processes set in place with regard to different aspects of the court, and Leawood is no different.
 For example, Leawood has authorized certain providers for drug and alcohol evaluations.
-Additionally, Leawood has a specific provider they use for house arrest and a specific agency they use for CWIP programs.
+Additionally, Leawood has a specific provider it uses for house arrest and a specific agency it uses for CWIP programs.

 What is the actual law in Leawood?
 The law varies from jurisdiction to jurisdiction.
-Each city has their own laws and they may be slightly different than the State statute.
-Below are links to the actual text to some of the most commonly charged crimes in Leawood Municipal Court.
+Each city has its own laws, and they may be slightly different than the State statute.
+Below are links to the actual text of some of the most commonly charged crimes in Leawood Municipal Court.